Tarleton's Enterprise Risk Management Plan

 - Advancement and External Relations

 Identified risk items are presented to the Executive Cabinet for addition to the Risk Matrix.
 Additionally, the Executive Cabinet reviews and approves risk items to be included or removed from the University Risk Matrix for tracking purposes.
+Risk Matrix is submitted to System Office Risk Management before November 30th each year.

 Long-term risk assessment planning will include the development of interactive tools for the University community to perform their own self-assessments and updates.